Jiacheng-W/Munjallab_scRNAseq_analysis_inDrops/README.md

-This is a record of scRNAseq analysis done by Jiacheng Wang.
-The code should be applied to
+This is a record of scRNAseq analysis done by Jiacheng Wang. \n The code should be applied to